-Flipping through my TIFF festival catalogue, I passed on it at first- that damn cheesy title telegraphing the whole plot didn’t do it any favours.
-I did end up seeing the film, since renamed with a more generic Begin Again.
+Flipping through my TIFF festival catalogue, I passed on it at first- that damn cheesy title telegraphing the whole plot didn’t favour it.
+I did end up seeing the film since renamed with a more generic Begin Again.
 One of my kids went with a friend-both loved it.
 The buzz began to grow.
-I had one opening between screenings and thought at least I can see what the kid likes these days.
+I had one opening between screenings and thought at least I could see what the kid likes these days.

 Expect some sizzle.